Network Security Monitoring

 - Employee Awareness Training: People are often your first line of defense.
 It’s critical that you give them the training they need to be aware of and resist common threats.
 Cybercriminals tend to view people as a weak point in business security, but with the right training, they don’t have to be.

 - Updated Next-Gen Antivirus (NGAV): Legacy antivirus software doesn’t cut it anymore because not only has it been figured out by cybercriminals but it also lacks the features that are required for proactive cybersecurity.
-NGAV, though, will keep your systems safe against modern, sophisticated cyberattacks.
+NGAV, though, will keep your systems safe against modern, sophisticated cyberattacks with native AI models that combat even the most sophisticated viruses.

-- Software Patches and Updates: When developers become aware of potential vulnerabilities in security software, they release patches to secure them.
-For businesses, it’s important to keep all your security software fully updated with the latest patches to keep cybercriminals from abusing these known weaknesses.
+- Software Patches and Updates: When developers become aware of vulnerabilities in software, they release patches to secure them.
+For businesses, it’s important to keep all your software fully updated with the latest patches to keep cybercriminals from abusing these known weaknesses.
+Some of these might download and install automatically, but it’s vital to monitor for regular updates so you don’t open yourself up to additional vulnerabilities.

-- Data Encryption: Encrypting data helps businesses keep their data secure, even if it does fall into the wrong hands by ensuring only those with access can decipher it.
+- Data Encryption: Encrypting data helps businesses keep it secure, even if it does fall into the wrong hands, by ensuring only those with access can decipher it.

 - Network Monitoring: Modern network monitoring solutions can implement AI and machine learning technology to adapt and learn about new threats and how to spot them.
 This ability helps protect businesses from evolving threats.